 Right after entering the main gate, visitors will be able to find the Information Center.
 Here, guests can take a map to help navigate the garden better.
 The tourist site also has a mosque for tourists to pray.
 Public toilets inside the garden are free to use.

 There is only one restaurant on the premises.
-It offers a wide selection from humble Indonesian food to fancy Western cuisines.
+It offers a wide selection of humble Indonesian food to fancy Western cuisines.
 Bogor Botanical Gardens also provides guides for locals and foreign tourists.
 Not only that, visitors can rent a bike to tour the garden.

 For a more leisurely way to tour, Bogor Botanical Gardens offers mini tour buses and golf carts.
 Guests can rent the bike for Rp15.000 per hour.
 While the tour bus costs Rp15.000/adult and Rp10.000 for a child.
-Golf carts usually come with a guide and costs Rp25.000/person.
+Golf carts usually come with a guide and cost Rp25.000/per person.

 How To Get To Bogor Botanical Gardens

 Located in the heart of Bogor, guests can go to Bogor Botanical Gardens with ease.
 Either with private vehicles or public transportation.
 For travelers who prefer to use the commuter line, take the train heading to Bogor Station.
 Once reaching the station, take the microbus no 02 or no 03 parked outside the station.

 It costs around Rp7.000 per person for the commuter line train ticket.
 The fare will depend on the departure point in Jakarta.
 And another Rp3.500 for the microbus.
-The microbus or van stops in front of Bogor Botanical Gardens gate.
+The microbus or van stops in front of the Bogor Botanical Gardens gate.
 As for the bus, take any bus heading to Bogor Baranangsiang Terminal.

 The bus fare varies depending on the departing point.
 The bus ticket ranges from Rp15.000 to Rp40.000.
 Once arriving at Baranangsiang Terminal, travelers can continue with a microbus no 06 or no 13.
 For the microbus, it cost Rp3.500 for a single trip.